spaceotter/unplusplus/README.md

 * Returning structs/classes by value is changed to supplying a pointer argument for the output to be assigned.
 * Functions declarations with arguments without a provided name are given generated ones.
+* Enumeration values are copied to the output.
+* Enumerations with a non-int type are generated as a bunch of macros.

 ## Limitations